Sumit-Bajare/Hotel-staff-management-app/README.md

 # Hotel-staff-management-app

-This is one minor project which is done during Third Year.In this project I developed an Android Application(APK) for Hotel Administration System.This is helpful to hotel staff to do their work efficiently
+Third year team project based on Android Application.

+This project is an Android Application, Hotel Staff Managemnet Application (APK) for Hotel administration system.
+Where the manager can track the activity status of his hotel staff and assign them work accordingly.
+This makes hotel staff management efficient.